Subaru Impreza: GC8F (September 1998 – September 1999) - Version V

-GC8G (9/1999-9/2000)
+GC8G (September 1999 – September 2000) - Version VI

 The last version of the GC WRX was introduced in September 1999.
 There is no change in the mechanical specifications.
 Added features are newly designed alloy wheels, color-coded mirrors and door handles, remote central locking, intermittent wipers with a timer and map lights.

 The European GT model received further upgrades in the form of more parts from the STI range.
 The front brakes became Subaru branded four-pot calipers with 294 mm discs, the wheels having become 16-inch lightweight alloys.
 The STI 4 high-level wing was fitted to the sedan, and STI-style front bucket seats and firmer suspension were also fitted.
 The "Phase 2" engine now fitted developed 160 kW, an increase of 5 kW over the previous model.

 To counter the grey imports of high-performance Japanese variants, Subaru UK commissioned Prodrive to produce a limited edition of 1,000 two-door cars in Sonic Blue, called the WRX "P1".
 Released in March 2000, they were taken from the STI Type R lines and used for the P1.
 The P1 and Australian Subaru delivered STI Version 5 were the only coupe versions of the WRX STI GC chassis to receive ABS.
 In order to allow for ABS, the DCCD was dropped.
 Engine output was boosted to 276 bhp, and the suspension optimised for British roads.
 Options were available from Subaru consisting of four-piston front brake calipers, electric Recaro seats, 18-inch wheels and a P1 stamped backbox.
 The P1, or Prodrive One, is echoed in the name of the Prodrive P2 concept car.

 Likewise, for the STI, most of the changes were cosmetic with the fender being sculpted to be more aggressive.
 There were 2,000 WRX STI Version 6 Limited model produced, plus 1000 of the WRX STI Type R coupe Version 6 Limited, 2,000 of the WRX STI RA Version 6 Limited, and also 500 of the WRX STI Version 6 Limited hatchback models.

 In 2000, STI released the WRX STI "S201", of which 300 were produced.
 This series is a limited production series that sports an engine output of 224 kW at 6500 rpm and 353 Nm at 4000 rpm as special variants were excluded from the gentlemen's agreement.
 The car was decked with nearly every single part from the STI catalogue.
 The S201 was a sedan that sported the only body-kitted S-series WRX STI.
 Weighing in at 1270 kg, the S201 had a tri-planar wing and a massive front air splitter.
 The entire suspension was composed of STI parts.